+( I his document containspages, exclusive of cover.)

+(4)

-1. This document is valid for the following countries:
+.
+This document is valid for the following countries:

-2. Document or documents on the basis of which the present document is issued:
+2. Document or documen nts on the basis of which the present document is

+•••••

-Issued at
+Issued at Date

-Date

 Signature and stamp of authority

 issuing the document:

-Fee paid:
+Gee paid:

+• containspages, exclusive of cover.)

+• containspages, exclusive of cover.)
+(5)

+(This document

+(This document (5)

+(This document Exte (5) nsion or renewal of validity From To

+(This document Exte (5) nsion or renewal of validity From To Date

+(This document Exte (5) nsion or renewal of validity From To

-Extension or renewal of validity
+Extension or re enewai of validity

-Fee paid: From
+Fee paid: From To

-То

 Done at Date

 Signature and stamp of authority

 extending or renewing the validity of

 the document:

+the document.

+(This document contains pages, exclusive of cover.)

+( (6)

-Extension or renewal of validity
+Extension or re enewal of validity

 Fee paid: From

-То
+1 То

 Done at Date

-Signature and stamp of authority
+Bone at Signature and stamp of authority

 extending or renewing the validity of

 the document:

+the document:

-Extension or renewal of validity
+Extension or re enewal of validity

 Fee paid: From

-То
+r То

-Done at Date
+Done at .

-Signature and stamp of authority

-extending or renewing the validity of

-the document:

-Extension or rer newal of validity

-From

-То

 Date

-Signature and stamp of authority
+2010 40 Signature and stamp of authority

 extending or renewing the validity of

 the document:

+the document.

-$(This \ document \ contains \ \ldots \ pages, \ exclusive \ of \ cover.)$
+(This document contains pages, exclusive of cover.)

-Visas
+(7 -32)

+V isas

+The name of the holder of the docum

-The name of the holder of the document must be repeated in each visa.
+The hanne of the holder of the docum tem must be repeated in each visa.

+(This document contains pages, exclusive of cover.)

+41

+CONVENT ION AND PROTOCOL45